 Which should you choose?
 Check the owner’s manual for your vehicle to see what the manufacturer recommends.
 Many high performance and newer models require synthetic oils, so it’s important to follow these instructions when getting an oil change.
 If you don’t have the owner’s manual, talk to your mechanic.
 Conventional oil may be appropriate if you only use your vehicle to run errands or drive a short distance to work.
 Otherwise, it may be best to get a synthetic oil that will last longer and provide better protection to your engine.

 Are you ready for an oil change?
 If so, contact the experts.
-You can request an auto repair appointment with Mancinelli’s Auto Repair Center online or you can text us at 303-778-9761.
+You can request an auto repair appointment with Mancinelli’s Auto Repair Center online or you can text us.
 We have many same day services available, and we also provide customers with access to a free shuttle to ensure their needs—and their hybrid vehicle—are taken care of.